 Off-campus: Within the broader community including a student's private residence.

-Swinburne is part of a national initiative, Respect.
+Swinburne is proud to be part of the national Respect.
 Now.
-Always, together with other Australian universities, to prevent sexual assault and sexual harassment.
-It also aims to empower victim-survivors of sexual harassment and sexual assault to seek help and support.
+Always, initiative alongside other Australian universities, to prevent sexual assault and sexual harassment.
+This initiative also aims to empower victim-survivors to seek help and access support.

 National Student Safety Survey 2021